Joseph Murumbi: Ministerial career

 After Kenya became independent of British imperial rule in 1963, Murumbi participated in the writing of its first governmental constitution, and held the office of its Minister of Foreign Affairs from 1964 to 1966, touring the globe to set up numerous ambassadorial offices in foreign capitals for the newly created nation.
-He subsequently served as the Republic's Vice-President in a government led by Jomo Kenyatta in 1966 for nine months.
-However, around this time Murumbi became uneasy with what he perceived as Kenyatta's increasing authoritarianism in dealing with political opponents, and the increasing corruption that he witnessed rapidly developing within the new Kenyan Government order, and subsequently his concerns were borne out as when Kenyatta began to use government power to engage in land grabbing in the late 1960s and 1970s.
+He subsequently served as the Republic's Vice President in a government led by Jomo Kenyatta in 1966 for nine months.
+However, around this time Murumbi became uneasy with what he perceived as Kenyatta's increasing authoritarianism in dealing with political opponents, and the increasing corruption that he witnessed rapidly developing within the new Kenyan government order, and subsequently his concerns were borne out when Kenyatta began to use government power to engage in land grabbing in the late 1960s and 1970s.
 Murumbi also became further alienated from the new Kenyan governing order when Pio Gama Pinto, a close personal friend and key political philosophical mentor of Murumbi's, was murdered in April 1965 after he had become a public critic of it.
 As Pheroze Nowrojee stated:

 The assassination of Pinto illustrated to Murumbi the shocking extent to which the new government had departed from its promises.
 His feeling, evidently, was that these were not the principles for which so many had suffered, and his departure (from the new political order in power) was only a matter of time.

-After resigning from the office of the Vice-President in November 1966 through what was announced officially at the time to be on account of ill health, Murumbi withdrew from politics.
+After resigning from the office of the Vice-President in November 1966 through which was officially announced at the time to be on account of ill health, Murumbi withdrew from politics.

 Later life

-After leaving politics Murumbi became the Acting-Chairman of the Kenyan National Archives, and later co-founded 'African Heritage' with Alan Donovan, which went on to become the largest Pan-African art gallery on the continent.
+After leaving politics Murumbi became the acting chairman of the Kenyan National Archives, and later co-founded 'African Heritage' with Alan Donovan, which went on to become the largest Pan-African art gallery on the continent.

 Death

-In 1982 he seriously injured himself in a fall at his home, and was reliant upon a wheel-chair in his final years.
+In 1982 he seriously injured himself in a fall at his home, and was reliant upon a wheelchair in his final years.
 He died on 22 June 1990 in his 79th year.
 Murumbi's body was buried in Nairobi City Park.
-The unmarked grave was subject to neglect, vandalism and theft through the late 1990s and early 2000s, and had at one time been threatened with being lost trace of altogether when a building development scheme was considered for the site of the grave, until it was protected by the creation around it of a memorial garden named after him.
+The unmarked grave was subject to neglect, vandalism and theft through the late 1990s and early 2000s, and had at one time been threatened with being lost altogether when a building development scheme was considered for the site of the grave, until it was protected by the creation around it of a memorial garden named after him.

 Personal life

-Murumbi married Shelia, a librarian whom he met whilst he was a political exile from Kenya in England in the late 1950s.
+Murumbi married Sheila, a librarian whom he met whilst he was a political exile from Kenya in England in the late 1950s.
 They lived in Kenya subsequently on an estate in the Muthaiga district.
-She died in 2000.
+She died in 2003.